 This question is difficult to answer because, truthfully, humans mislead—and lie—all the time.
 In (Dis)Honesty: The Truth About Lies, Professor Dan Ariely discusses how human nature has become intertwined with the art of lying.
 According to Ariely, humans often rationalize their lies due to a variety of factors.
-For instance, priming subjects with the suggestion that lying is normal will likely make them more susceptible to lie and to feel justified in doing so.
+For instance, priming a subject with the suggestion lying is normal will likely make her more susceptible to lie and to feel justified in doing so.
 Additionally, the so-called “optimism bias” often leads people to convince themselves that the lies they tell actually hold some truth.
 These and other factors lead humans to lie on a regular basis—from small fibs to egregious lies and fabrications.

 Since humans lie all the time, it should come as no surprise that this practice is commonly carried to the negotiation table.
 But does that make the practice ethical?